 A new creative chapter is beginning in Point Roberts!

-Resilient Point Roberts is launching a Makers Guild and exploring the opportunity for a shared studio and retail space, where local creatives can thrive.
-Together we will explore the possibilities of what this space can become and connect with others who are passionate about building the cultural economy of our community.
+Together we will explore the possibilities of what this space can become and connect with others who are passionate about building our cultural economy.

 A letter from Rhys,